+Nicholas Popper joined the William and Mary faculty in 2009.
 He specializes in early modern British history with a particular focus on intersections between intellectual and political culture and on the transmission of scholarly practices from continental Europe to Britain.
-His book, Walter Ralegh's History of the World and the Historical Culture of the Late Renaissance, which was published by the University of Chicago Press in 2012 (http://press.uchicago.edu/ucp/books/book/chicago/W/bo13706688.html).
-The book examines how practices of studying the past transformed the political and intellectual cultures of early modern Europe.
+His book, Walter Ralegh's History of the World and the Historical Culture of the Late Renaissance, which was published by the University of Chicago Press in 2012 (http://press.uchicago.edu/ucp/books/book/chicago/W/bo13706688.html), examines how practices of studying the past transformed the political and intellectual cultures of early modern Europe.

-He teaches classes on European and British history, on early modern European intellectual history, and on the history of science.
+He teaches classes on European and British history, history of science, history of the book, and early modern intellectual history.